zachleat/zachleat.com/_posts/2024-01-31-good-bad-web-components.md

 ## Server-side Rendering

-If we could have a reusable Declarative Shadow DOM template that did not require nesting, that would be pretty ideal, right? _(Some discussion happening in [this WICG issue](https://github.com/WICG/webcomponents/issues/1009))_
+If we could have a reusable Declarative Shadow DOM template that did not require nesting, that would be ideal, right? _(Discussion on this topic is happening in [this WICG issue](https://github.com/WICG/webcomponents/issues/1009))_

 I would love something like this (though I acknowledge the likely issues with streaming here):